PhillRoyle/how-to-grapql-tutorial/README.md

 ---

-## 5 Filtering, Pagination, and Sorting
+## 5 Filtering, Pagination, and Sorting  (branch 5-filtering-sorting)

 GraphQL lets you add params to queries to adjust what's returned.